"A híres focista abban a modern stadionban focizik."

-Translation:The famous football player plays football in that modern stadium.
+Translation:The famous soccer player is playing soccer in that modern stadium.

 I think it would be reasonable to leave out the second "football" and simply say that the football player plays in that modern stadium.
 It just seems a little repetitive using the word twice since "football player" kind of implies what they would be playing in the stadium.